amandaharlin/breakout/breakout.md

         paddleSize,
         STAGE_WIDTH - paddleSize
       );
-      if (this.ball.getData('isOnPaddle')) {
+      if (this.ball.getData('onPaddle')) {
         this.ball.x = this.paddle.x;
       }
     });
 ```

-Make the ball move with setVelocity and change the bool isOnPaddle.
-Now when the ball has launched from the paddle to begin bouncing away and smashing bricks, we'll have a false value for isOnValue.
+Make the ball move with setVelocity and change the bool onPaddle.
+Now when the ball has launched from the paddle to begin bouncing away and smashing bricks, we'll have a false value for onValue.
 ```
   this.input.on('pointerup', pointer => {
-      if (this.ball.getData('isOnPaddle')) {
+      if (this.ball.getData('onPaddle')) {
         this.ball.setVelocity(50, -50);
-        this.ball.setData('isOnPaddle', false);
+        this.ball.setData('onPaddle', false);
       }
     });
 ```